PoloDB/PoloDB/README.md

 ## Filesystem Backend

-With the filesystem backend, PoloDB stores data in ONE file.
+With the filesystem backend, PoloDB stores data in a single file.
 All the data are saved persistently on the disk.

 It's designed to be flexible, universal, and easy to be searched.
-All the data are encoded in [bson](http://bsonspec.org/) format and stored in the PoloDB's btree format.
+All the data are encoded in [bson](http://bsonspec.org/) format and stored in the PoloDB's lsm-tree format.

 PoloDB uses WAL(write-ahead logging) to implement transactional writing and protect your data from program crashes.